python/cpython/Doc/howto/regex.rst

 ``(?P<name>...)``.
 Named groups behave exactly like capturing groups, and additionally associate *name* with the group so that *name* can be used to refer to the group in other contexts.
-Names should look like a Python identifier andonly contain letters, digits and underscores.
+Names should look like a Python identifier and only contain letters, digits and underscores.
 The :ref:`match object <match-objects>` methods that deal with capturing groups all accept either integers that refer to the group by number or strings that contain the desired group's name.
 Named groups are still given numbers, so you can